 County Commissioner get?

 Each Commissioner gets the same number of votes: One.
 While only residents of District 5 can vote for Charlene Pyskoty, Charlene can vote on issues that affect the entire county.
 Therefore, whether or not you live in District 5, Charlene will represent you!

 The responsibility of the County Commission is the overall management of the county government operations.
 They have the power to control budget, levy taxes, and enact ordinances.
 Commissioners also provide for the issuance of bond financing for public buildings, roads, utilities, hospitals, and libraries; as well as carry out election, planning and zoning, and health and safety functions.

 What county district am I in?

-Bernalillo County, District 5, stretches all the way from Edgewood to Lousiana and Osuna in Albuquerque, including Carnuel.
-This comprises about 133,000 people.
-If your current county commissioner was Wayne Johnson, you can vote for Charlene Pyskoty.
+Bernalillo County, District 5, stretches all the way from Edgewood to San Mateo in Albuquerque, including Carnuel and Four Hills.
+This comprises about 140,000 people.
+I am your current county commissioner!

 My unique and important approach to problem-solving comes from my background in Public Health, which works to prevent a problem “upstream” rather than fix a problem after it occurs “downstream.”
 This requires a complex systems view, rather than simply throwing money at existing problems.
 I will use this guiding principle as I work to resolve the problems that plague our county.